divyajeettt/CSE342/Assignment-1/README.md

 To ensure functioning, the following points should be noted:

 - All `.ipynb` notebooks must be in the same directory.
-- The dataset required for a question `X` must be moved to a directory named as `Question-X`.
-- These directories must be in a directory named `Datasets`, which must be in the same directory as the notebooks.
+- `Datasets.zip` must be unzipped into the same directory as the notebooks.
 - The `utils.py` file must be in the same directory as the notebooks.

-In essence, follow this directory structure:
+In essence, this directory structure should be followed:

 ```bash
 Assignment-1